elpato-dev/OSINT-compass/README.md

 - If you are only after data collection automation you could also use the API as a standalone service.

 ## Submodules
 This repository includes three submodules: the `OSINT-compass-engine`, `OSINT-compass-portal` and `OSINT-compass-API-cron` modules.

 The `OSINT-compass-engine` submodule contains the backend of the OSINT Compass tool, which handles the API, data retrieval and storage, processing, and analysis.

 The `OSINT-compass-portal` submodule provides a user-friendly interface to interact with the tool.

-The OSINT-compass-API-cron submodule includes Cron Jobs for alerting.
+The OSINT-compass-API-cron submodule includes a Python script thought to be run as a cron job to send alerts.
+Currently it is implemented as an API to allow tesing of the alerting functionality.